shlomoswidler/aws_swiss/README.md

 *  rds:DescribeDBSecurityGroups
 *  rds:RevokeDBSecurityGroupIngress

-For `db_security_group` it is recommended to use a specially designated DB security Group in order to isolate the dynamic authorizations from any others.
-For example, your RDS DB instance's "main" DB security Group may be named `db-prod` and allow access to your EC2 Security Groups `web` and `jenkins`.
+For `db_security_group` it is recommended to use a specially designated DB Security Group in order to isolate the dynamic ingresses from any others.
+For example, your RDS DB instance's "main" DB Security Group may be named `db-prod` and allow access to your EC2 Security Groups `web` and `jenkins`.
 Don't use that group in rds_swiss.
-Instead, your RDS DB instance should also have an additional DB Security Group `db-prod-swiss`, which should be used by rds_swiss.
+Instead, your RDS DB instance should also have an additional DB Security Group such as `db-prod-swiss` which should be used by rds_swiss, specified in `[:rds_swiss][:db_security_group]`.